 The cross-disciplinary cooperation takes place from different artistic or academic positions.
-The focus will often be on sharing or developing knowledge, experiences and observations across professional boundaries.
+The focus will often be on sharing or developing knowledge, experiences, and observations across professional boundaries.
 The purpose of cross-disciplinary collaboration can be the investigation of a particular working method, such as improvisation or repetition, or it may the discussion of a philosophical or political concept from different (art-) professional point of views.
 The disciplines contribute with their different perspectives on a common subject, in a collaboration that does not necessarily have a common output as a goal.
-You stay within the scope of your discipline, and obtain new knowledge within this, as well as share your knowledge to collaborators.
+You stay within the scope of your discipline and obtain new knowledge within this, as well as share your knowledge with collaborators.

 The cross-artistic cooperation